AiaRup/f-m1-siscode/README.md

 If you want to contribute to the project, change something that is not working properly or, you would like to offer a new feature, you can open a new issue.

-Thank you for your interest in my project ❤︎.
+Thank you for your interest in our project ❤︎.